 An installment loan is a broad term used to describe several types of loans.
 Mortgages, auto loans, and personal loans would all be examples of installment loans.
 You borrow a certain amount of money and pay your lender back in agreed-upon monthly payments.
 These loans are usually done through a bank, credit union, or online lender.

-In comparison, a payday loan is a short-term cash advance usually taken out through a loan agency, though these can also be done online.
-You’ll usually borrow a smaller amount of money at a high interest rate.
+In comparison, a payday loan is a short-term cash advance typically offered by payday lenders, though these can also be done online.
+You’ll typically borrow a smaller amount of money at a high interest rate.
 You’ll pay this money back from your next paycheck.

 Pros and Cons of Payday Loans